 Traffic regulations on the installation are detailed in current installation guidelines.
-Consult these existing documents for information on punitive measures for traffic regulations enforced by the Department of Emergency Services (DES).
+Consult these existing documents for information on punitive measures for traffic regulations enforced by the Security Forces.
 Additionally:

 - Use of cell phones while driving is not permitted on the installation - Residents must not interfere with the parking rights of other Residents - Residents may not park oversized vehicles and equipment in housing areas